-This Plan will foster the construction and preservation of bikeways and trails, strive for improved safety and improved connectivity; and encourage healthy, outdoor activity.
-The system will be implemented in partnership with multiple agencies and will be based on consensus and sensitivity to the diverse viewpoints within the community.
+This Plan will foster the construction and preservation of bikeways and trails; striving for improved safety and improved connectivity; and the encouragement of healthy, outdoor activity.
+The system will be implemented in partnership with multiple agencies and will be founded on consensus and sensitivity to the diverse viewpoints within the community.

-With over 620 miles of bikeways, paved trails, and unpaved trails already constructed, the City recognizes that improving the continuity, maintenance, and quality of existing routes should generally take precedence over investment in new routes.
+With over 620 miles of bikeways, paved trails, and unpaved trails already constructed, we recognize that improving the continuity, maintenance, and quality of existing routes should generally take precedence over investment in new routes.